-In this tutorial we are going to show you, how to install Webmin on CentOS 7.
+In this tutorial, we are going to show you how to install Webmin on CentOS 7.
 Webmin is a web-based interface for system administration for Linux-based servers.
-It’s one of the most popular open source hosting control panels.
+It’s one of the most popular open-source hosting control panels.
 Webmin is largely based on Perl, running as its own process and web server.
-It defaults to TCP port 10000 for communicating, and can be configured to use SSL if OpenSSL is installed with additional required Perl Modules.
-Installing Webmin on CentOS 7, is really an easy task, just follow the steps bellow.
+It defaults to TCP port 10000 for communicating and can be configured to use SSL if OpenSSL is installed with additional required Perl Modules.
+Installing Webmin on CentOS 7 is really an easy task, just follow the steps below.

 1. Update your system

 Connect to your Linux server via SSH and update all the currently installed software to the latest version available using the command below: